-Impact/ Source Potential Impact Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact Employment and Accommodation Minor Positive The project will seek to employ local workers where they are willing and available and have the skills required for the task.
+Impact/ Source Potential Impact Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact Employment and Minor The project will seek to employ local workers where they are willing and available and have the skills required for the task.
 Non-specialist job opportunities will be offered to the local residents prior to hiring of employees from other areas when possible.
-The employment of women and vulnerable groups EPC As soon as the works start and throughout construction period Moderate Positive
+The employment of women and vulnerable groups will be specifically targeted when possible.
+EPC As soon as the works start and throughout construction period Moderate Accommodation Minor Positive Establish and implement a recruiting policy and ensure that the necessary measures to mitigate negative impacts associated with labour and working conditions are implemented (e.g. child and forced labour, exploitation, excessive overtime, insufficient wages, harassment, EPC As soon as the works start and throughout construction period Positive